Maybe you’ve heard about chakras before, but today you will learn how to balance your chakras with herbal tea.

 2. The Sacral Chakra – Svadhishana

-The color for this chakra is orange and it is located right below the belly button.
+The color of this chakra is orange and it is located right below the belly button.

 It is associated with the connection and ability to accept others and new experiences.